nathanielgreen/chromebooks_and_linux/README.md

     - ~12 hour battery life
     - Price ~£800/~£1000

-    I actually am using the i5/8GB RAM model daily so if you have any questions about the pixel specifically, shoot me a message and I'll give you a look.
+    I actually am using the i5/8GB RAM Pixel model daily so if you have any questions about the Pixel specifically, shoot me a message and I'll give you a look.

 # Installing Linux on Your Chromebook Tutorial